 "One of the major reasons why many intergenerational wealth transfers result in stress and family disputes is that often the beneficiaries are not included in the planning process," he says.
 "Families typically spend more time planning Christmas lunch than they do discussing the legacy they wish to leave to future generations and how best to realise those wishes."

 Philanthropy can also play an important role in family succession planning, says Ryan.
-It can be the ultimate expression of a family's values and support of the community, while at the same time engaging and connecting these family values with the next generation.
+It can be the ultimate expression of a family report the watermark.
+Licenses from \$749 time engaging and connecting these family values with the next generation.